Born in 1952, in Minerviù, Corsica, France

 Lives ands works in Paris and in Corsica, France

-Ange Leccia was born in 1952 in Minerviu, Corsica, he lives and works in Paris and Corsica.
-After studying visual arts, he started a double activity as a visual artist and filmmaker, and began his research as a member of the Academie de France in Rome.
+After studying visual arts, Ange Leccia started a double activity as a visual artist and filmmaker, and began his research as a member of the Academie de France in Rome.